You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Upon this recognition, many inquired more about Rashaun as he’s made appearances at Howard University’s charity event to several underground clubs throughout the east coast.
 With this debut success as an artist, Rashaun spawned his sophomore street album, ‘Patience is a Virtue’ in 2005 which exemplified a vintage freestyle techniques Rashaun had acquired earlier in his career.
 “I want to give a new meaning to the definition of ‘a diamond in the rough,’ he said while also stating, “Showing what it takes to maintain a career without sacrificing your artistic integrity.”

 Rashaun also will be the first to admit, “I’d rather be known as an overachiever that takes creative risks than someone that follows the same lines as everyone else does.”
-After spending years grinding and learning the business Rashaun got tired of being just a artist and started his own record label in 2010 (Rotten Apple Entertainment).
-Now a Ceo and running his own career for the first time Rashaun released his first album off the label “Im So Necessary” digitally worldwide in 2013.
+After spending years grinding and learning the business Rashaun got tired of being just a artist and started his own record label in 2014 (Numbers Don't Lie Inc.).
+Now a Ceo and running his own career for the first time Rashaun released his first album off the label “Im So Necessary” in 2014.
 The long awaited project from one of New York City’s well respected and polished emcees on the underground circuit was lead by first single “I SHOW OFF” which landed 182 in the top 200 national radio charts in its first week with 568 spins,peaking at 128 and landing 36 on the top 50 indie chart by week 3.
 Gaining a lot of respect from around the industry Rashaun will be the first to tell you “ I dont look for any co-signs or brag about the praise i get from my industry peers, god is the only co-sign i need”.